-Abundance estimates were generated for both upstream and downstream migrants in 2023, but it is unclear whether the full spawning migrations were recorded in either study system.
-Low flows in 2023 allowed for earlier equipment installation relative to previous years, and a larger portion of the upstream migration was recorded by the resistivity counter.
-For the first time, upstream counts estimated by the resistivity counters were higher than kelt estimates, which may indicate the counters were removed prior to the conclusion of the kelt migration.
+Abundance estimates were generated for both upstream and downstream migrants in 2024, but the full spawning migrations were not recorded in either study system.
+Low flows in 2024 allowed for earlier equipment installation relative to previous years, and the resistivity counter recorded a larger portion of the upstream migration.
+Upstream counts estimated by the resistivity counters were higher than kelt estimates, which may indicate the counters were removed prior to the conclusion of the kelt migration.

-Monitoring in 2023 confirmed that the upstream migration occurs over a much longer period relative to the contracted downstream migration of kelts.
-Counter data suggest the upstream migrations begin in early to mid-July (also in Baxter 1997) and continue into mid-September, while downstream migration begin in early September and conclude in early October.
-Installing resistivity counters and radio telemetry receivers in early to mid-July will continue to inform the timing of the upstream and downstream Bull Trout spawning migrations and help to describe relative numbers of upstream migrants, kelts, and redds within the Peace River region.
+Much like 2023, the 2024 season confirmed that the upstream migration occurs over a much longer period relative to the contracted downstream migration of kelts.
+Counter data suggest the upstream migrations begin prior to our install date in early July and continue into mid-September, while downstream migrations begin in early September and conclude past our demobilization date in early October.
+Opportunistically installing and removing resistivity counters and radio telemetry receivers to encompass a longer duration will continue to inform the timing of the upstream and downstream Bull Trout spawning migrations.